jchack1/new-portfolio/README.md

-# final-portfolio
-Final portfolio assignment for SAIT Web Developer program.
+Updated portfolio.
+Original code from my final portfolio project at SAIT.
 You may view my site at juliachack.com